LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 content type, then that resource can be invoked and the resulting object given to the content representation object for transformation or special handling.

-To illustrate, consider a resource such as a PNG image which comes from a static, unchanging PNG file within a LassoApp.
+To illustrate, consider a resource such as a PNG image that comes from a static, unchanging PNG file within a LassoApp.
 After the LassoApp is bundled for deployment, that image file may not actually exist on disk --- instead it is contained within the LassoApp in a specialized format.
 Given the resource's PNG content type, the system chooses the appropriate content representation object.